Population Health and Social Emergency Medicine

 Tips on how to succeed as a fellow

 Take advantage of everything your fellowship has to offer.
 Fellowship is a unique time to develop your skills with the close guidance of mentors who have been in the field for years.
 Come in early for your required rotations and responsibilities, stay late, and make sure you continue to build your knowledge base by reading daily.
 Seek out feedback and strive to improve your skills daily.
-The existing fellowships offer opportunities to earn an advanced degree; strongly consider pursing this opportunity.
+Existing fellowships offer opportunities to earn an advanced degree; strongly consider pursuing this opportunity.
 Finally, use this training to develop a community program or health policy initiative that improves local and/or global population health.

-- Population Health for Clinicians
+- University of North Carolina Population Health for Clinicians Program (MPH concentration)

 - Levitt Center Blog